Modellbau-ABC von Wilfried Eck

 Sides reversed!

-Underside of aileron may be deeper than the top.
+Underside of aileron may be deeper than on the top.
 Check model part.

 Make a core.
 Plastic or whatever materiel seems appropriate as long as the top and bottom parts are easily glued on.